Vigilant001/Codecademy_Web_API/Codecademy_WebAPI_Notes.md

 ```
 ## .filter()
-** this method creates a new array like .map() but also filters through certain items only and returns true or false **
+** this method creates a new array like .map() and will check the statement in code block for 'true' to push it to the array **
 ```javascript
 // We are checking for lengths in an array greater than 7 const favoriteWords = ['nostalgia', 'hyperbole', 'fervent', 'esoteric', 'serene'];